-- Arrangements may be made with the Conservancy's Events Coordinator to display banners or signs. - The size and location of decorations must be approved by the Conservancy. - No decorations, signs or related hardware (ropes, wires, nails, staples, etc.) may be affixed to any trees, plants, or other surfaces, walls, or built structures within the parks. - Because of clean-up issues and the health of small animals, decorating with, and throwing of small confetti-like items such as rice, birdseed, glitter, confetti, rose petals, etc., is not permitted. - Due to the negative impact on wildlife and the marine environment, balloons are not permitted on The Greenway. - Unless expressly permitted (and subject to City approvals), fireworks, candles, pyrotechnics and explosives of any kind are not allowed on the premises.
+- Arrangements may be made with the Conservancy's Programs Team to display banners or signs. - The size and location of decorations must be approved by the Conservancy. - No decorations, signs or related hardware (ropes, wires, nails, staples, etc.) may be affixed to any trees, plants, walls, built structures, or other surfaces within the park. - Because of clean-up issues and the health of small animals, decorating with, and throwing of small confetti-like items such as rice, birdseed, glitter, confetti, rose petals, etc., is not permitted.
+Limited use of confetti for cultural events may be permitted with advanced approval provided that all confetti is paper/biodegradable, and the event organizer has a thorough clean-up plan. - Due to the negative impact on wildlife and the marine environment, balloons are not permitted on The Greenway. - Unless expressly permitted (and subject to City approvals), fireworks, candles, pyrotechnics and explosives of any kind are not allowed on the premises.